peterhinch/micropython-lcd160cr-gui/README.md

 drawn using graphics primitives rather than by rendering bitmap images.
 This ensures that they are scalable.
 The API is via event driven callbacks.

-For historical reasons the library does not use the fonts internal to the device.
-This does, however, enable arbitrary fonts to be employed.
+The library can use the fonts internal to the device and also arbitrary fonts converted from ``ttf`` or ``otf`` formats.

 An extension for plotting simple graphs is described [here](./LPLOT.md).

-**Caveat** At the time of writing the official driver contains two minor bugs.
+**Caveat** The official driver ``lcd160cr.py`` should be dated 21st Feb 2017 or later: use firmware dated on or after 22nd Feb 2017 or build from source.
-The version supplied should be used.
-Secondly, issue #2879 is unresolved.
-The detection of long button presses may not be reliable.
+Issue #2879 is due to be resolved with a display firmware update; in the meantime the detection of long button presses is unreliable.

 Images from the supplied test programs: